oktadev/okta-blog/_source/_posts/2021-10-08-secure-access-to-aws-eks.md

 {% img blog/secure-access-to-eks/63.png alt:"Terminal - Kubectl Get Pods" width:"800" %}{: .center-image }

-As expected, we’re not authorized.
-Since we’re no longer a member of the eks-admins Okta group, the group is no longer injected in the id_token, and the Kubernetes API Server no longer applies the cluster-admin role.
+As expected, we're not authorized.
+Since we're no longer a member of the eks-admins Okta group, the group is no longer injected in the id_token, and the Kubernetes API Server no longer applies the cluster-admin role.

-- Once again, let’s delete the cached id_token in the `~/.kube/cache/oidc-login` folder.
+- Once again, let's delete the cached id_token in the `~/.kube/cache/oidc-login` folder.
-- Let’s add ourselves again to the eks-admins Okta group.
+- Let's add ourselves again to the eks-admins Okta group.

 We should now be able to access the list of pods as before: